Skip to menu

 • Deep Learning in Alzheimer’s Disease: Diagnostic Classification and Prognostic Prediction (Taeho Jo et al., Frontiers in Aging Neuroscience, 2019) Systematic review of deep learning with multimodal neuroimaging.
 [LINK]

-By analyzing metabolites in blood and other fluids, we can track biochemical changes as Alzheimer’s progresses.
-Using AI, we can predict the disease’s progression and customize treatment strategies even before cognitive decline begins.
+By analyzing metabolites and proteins in blood and other biological fluids, we can track biochemical and molecular changes as Alzheimer’s progresses.
+Through integrated analysis of metabolomics and proteomics data using AI, we can predict the disease’s progression and customize treatment strategies even before cognitive decline begins.

 Selected Publications